GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### Hardware is the part you can replace.
+Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
 >
-> ~ *Ted Nelson*
+> ~ *Jim Horning*

 ---
 ## 🏎 Quick Facts